markshust/docker-magento/README.md

 echo "127.0.0.1 ::1 yoursite.test" | sudo tee -a /etc/hosts

 # Start some containers, copy files to them and then restart the containers:
-docker-compose up -d
-rm -rf src/vendor
-bin/copytocontainer --all ## Initial copy will take a few minutes...
+docker-compose -f docker-compose.yml up -d bin/copytocontainer --all ## Initial copy will take a few minutes...

-# Install composer dependencies, then copy artifacts back to the host (for debugging purposes):
-bin/composer install
-bin/copyfromcontainer vendor

 # Import existing database:
 bin/mysql < backups/magento.sql